zeel-04/zeel-04/README.md

-Hi 👋 My name is Zeel
+Hey there, 👋 Zeel Here,
 =====================

 Experienced Data Science Expert specializing in deep learning, machine learning, and strong foundation in NLP, along with proven track record of delivering practical solutions, including LLMs and RAG systems.